- Monetize your expertise! If you’re teaching online classes, use these tools throughout the process.

 Monetize your expertise!
 If you’re teaching online classes, use these tools throughout the process.
-Monetize your expertise!
-If you’re teaching online classes, use these tools throughout the process.

-With lockdowns, quarantines, and mass layoffs halting daily life all over the world, many have begun thinking outside the box to maintain a revenue stream.
-Across continents, we’ve seen a meteoric boom in teaching online classes, including fitness classes, academic coursework, and niche topics like wine and baking.
+With mass layoffs impacting daily life, many have begun thinking outside the box to maintain a revenue stream.
+There has been a boom in teaching online classes, including fitness classes, academic coursework, and niche topics like wine and baking.

-Musicians are offering video chat lessons and donation-based solo concerts from their own shelters-in-place, and artists of all types are offering consultations.
+Musicians are offering video chat lessons and donation-based solo concerts from their homes, and artists of all types are offering consultations.

 Anyone from any field can offer masterclasses or lessons in their area of expertise to earn money in what are, for many, desperate and confusing times.
 But teaching online classes requires deliberate execution in order to be effective.
 So, if you’re looking to bring in revenue through one-on-one lessons or small group workshops, we’ve assembled a choice selection of free tools you’ll find extremely useful.
 With these resources, you can ensure a comprehensive and excellent experience for your customers—and for yourself.